rclone/rclone/MANUAL.md

 limited to transferring about 2 files per second only.
 Individual files may be transferred much faster at 100s of MBytes/s but lots of small files can take a long time.

+### Duplicated files ###

+Sometimes, for no reason I've been able to track down, drive will duplicate a file that rclone uploads.
+Drive unlike all the other remotes can have duplicated files.

+Duplicated files cause problems with the syncing and you will see messages in the log about duplicates.

+Use `rclone dedupe` to fix duplicated files.

+Note that this isn't just a problem with rclone, even Google Photos on Android duplicates files on drive sometimes.

+### Rclone appears to be re-copying files it shouldn't ###

+There are two possible reasons for rclone to recopy files which haven't changed to Google Drive.

+The first is the duplicated file issue above - run `rclone dedupe` and check your logs for duplicate object or directory messages.

+The second is that sometimes Google reports different sizes for the Google Docs exports which will cause rclone to re-download Google Docs for no apparent reason.  `--ignore-size` is a not very satisfactory work-around for this if it is causing you a lot of problems.

+### Google docs downloads sometimes fail with "Failed to copy: read X bytes expecting Y" ###

+This is the same problem as above.
+Google reports the google doc is one size, but rclone downloads a different size.
+Work-around with the `--ignore-size` flag or wait for rclone to retry the download which it will.

 ### Making your own client_id ###